cloudfoundry/community/toc/rfc/rfc-draft-role-change-process.md

 - An existing Contributor or Approver may submit the promotion request on behalf of someone else, but they may not serve as a reviewer.

-- Any Working Group Lead may merge the PR after it has been reviewed.
+- A Working Group Lead from any Working Group will merge or close the PR, based on the results of the review and their discretion.

 - TOC members may bypass the review process and merge the PR at their discretion.